Dazedi/java-challenge/readme.md

 I don't have any previous experience in Java, so please try to keep that in mind.
 I focused more on the node application.

-First I had to setup the entire environment.
+First I had to setup the entire environment, which took a while due to my quite slow internet connection and since it was my first time setting up a Java development environment.
+I used SDK to install java, added various extensions on VSCode and got it to work.

 #### What I did